ToxicFrog/doom-mods/gzap/doc/nonlinear-hubs.md

 at the map level.
 Instead we record key, weapon, and preceding-map information in each Location we tune.

-The access rule for each map is then "has access token", and the access rule for each location in the map is "has listed set of keys and weapons and has access to the listed maps".
+The access rule for each map is then "has access flag", and the access rule for each location in the map is "has listed set of keys and weapons and has access to the listed maps".